 Kelly is a member of the Public Relations Society of America and the Council for the Advancement and Support of Education, Rotary International, and has served on the boards of numerous civic and professional organizations.

 To learn more, visit the Marketing and Public Relations website.

-Angie Littlejohn is in her third year as Furman University's Legal Advisor.
+Angie Littlejohn is in her fifth year as Furman University's Legal Advisor.
 As one of the youngest in-house legal counsels in Division I, Angie remains active in teaching sports law and coaching the Furman University Mock Trial teams.

 She has been a life-long participant in collegiate athletics.
 From her early teens she has worked with CBS Sports, ESPN, Fox Sports, and Raycom Sports as a statistician, spotter, stage manager, and Fox Box operator.
 She has also worked closely with Clemson University's Athletic Department learning sports information, television, and game operations.

 Angie went on to complete her bachelor's degree at the University of Virginia, where she continued her work in athletics coordinating insurance for all student-athletes.
 She earned her Juris Doctor at Washington and Lee University School of Law.
 While at W&L, Angie served as a special intern to the director of athletics learning about Division III Athletics.